LTLA/BiocWorkflow2015/converted/workflow.md

 ![**Figure 3:** Abundance-dependent trend in the log-fold change between two H3K9ac libraries, across all retained windows.
 The red line represents a fitted loess curve.](figure/trendplot-1.png)

-Trended biases are refractory to scaling methods like TMM normalization [@robinson2010scaling], as the scaling factor needs to vary with abundance.
+Trended biases are refractory to scaling methods like TMM normalization [@robinson2010scaling], as the amount of scaling required varies with the abundance of the window.
 Rather, non-linear normalization methods must be used.
 *[csaw](http://bioconductor.org/packages/release/bioc/html/csaw.html)* implements a version of the fast loess method [@ballman2004fast] that is adapted to count data.
 This produces a matrix of offsets that can be used during GLM fitting.